samgutentag/samgutentag.github.io/docs/_posts/2019-06-04-python-safeway-clipper.md

 ### Step 4.
 Clip Coupons

 This is where the magic happens.
-Safeway is overtime evolving, and this section would have changed several times had i written this post when I first got started.
+Safeway is overtime evolving, and this section would have changed several times had I had written this post when I first got started.

-Currently the offers are stored on a single page accesible once you are logged in, and that page does not have infinite scrolling but instead a button to 'load more offers'.
+Currently the offers are stored on a single page accessible once you are logged in, and that page does not have infinite scrolling but instead a button to 'load more offers'.

-The code logic follows a simple loop: keep scrolling until no more clickable 'Add Offer' buttons are found. after each scroll, the script checks how many 'Add Offer' buttons it has collected, and if that number is not greater than the previous scroll, stop scrolling!
+The code logic follows a simple loop: keep scrolling until no more clickable 'Add Offer' buttons are found.
+After each scroll, the script checks how many 'Add Offer' buttons it has collected, and if that number is not greater than the previous scroll, stop scrolling!

 Once it is done scrolling, click all the offers and close the webdriver!